-Observations of types of triggering are organized into three categories;

-small scale triggering which consists squeezing areas of density from all sides

-intermediate scale triggering which consists of pressure from one direction that moves through an existing area of density creating a wave front of increased density that produces stars, sequentially younger stars are produced as the front moves further from the pressure source

-large scale triggering which consists of an expanding H II region around a massive star colliding with surrounding gasses producing a ring or shell of density and star formation

 Elmegreen (2008) describes three morphologies produced during the process of pressure induced triggering.

 Individual high pressure clumps or protostars

 A high pressure clump or protostar with a cometary or elephant trunk tail trailing away from the pressure source.

 Bright rims of increased density and star formation along the pressure front